sumithanwate3/DeepFake_Detection/README.md

 - **Video Processing**: Analyzes video frames to determine if the video content has been manipulated.
 - **Blink Detection**: Uses eye blink analysis as an additional metric for detecting DeepFakes in videos.
 - **Django Frontend**: Provides an intuitive web interface for media upload and result display.
+As a result the model works well on GAN developed deepfakes due to the inconsistency in eyeblink patterns.

 ## Installation
 1. **Clone the repository:**